 Figure 5.
 Initial (Left) and final (Right) conditions implemented to close boundary surface

 Using this same methodology, a robot was also modeled.
-Figure 6 (left) shows the robot in its initial end final orientations, and figure 6 (right) shows the swept volume.
+Figure 6 (left) shows the robot in its initial and final orientations, and figure 6 (right) shows the swept volume.
 This swept volume is defined in the same fixed system as the human’s swept volume.